 Nebraska Volleyball's Harper Murray made her feelings known after first training session with new head coach Dani Busboom Kelly

-Nebraska Volleyball's middle blocker Harper Murray shared a great bond with former coach, John Cook.
-After his retirement, she and her team welcomed Kelly and also noted some stark differences in coaching techniques.
-In a press conference, Murray shared that while coach Cook took it slow in the initial weeks, Kelly went right in with 6 on 6.
+Nebraska Volleyball's middle blocker Harper Murray shared a great bond with former coach John Cook.
+After his retirement, she and her team welcomed Kelly and noted some stark differences in their coaching techniques.

 "I would probably say, like, the first practice, it was like really weird.
 We didn’t know what to expect with Coach like we knew.
 He liked to take things slow in the first week or two, that we were in spring season and with Dani, and we went straight to, we were doing 6 on 6 in the first week, we were taping, we were doing all that stuff, and with the coach, we knew he liked to kind of work into it."

-She added:
+Murray added:

 "So, I think that was really a shock for us just because we weren’t used to that and that was kind of when it set in.
 Things are going to be very different now, but it's going to be fun."

-Nebraska Volleyball's Harper Murray concluded the 2024 volleyball season with NCAA Lincoln Regional Most Outstanding Player honor and made the AVCA All-Region Team and All-Big Ten First Team.
+Nebraska Volleyball's Harper Murray concluded the 2024 volleyball season with the NCAA Lincoln Regional Most Outstanding Player honor and made the AVCA All-Region Team and All-Big Ten First Team.